12 Dec North Cape – Visiting the End of the World at Nordkapp Norway

 Rising out of the turbulent waters where the Atlantic meets the Arctic Ocean, the North Cape quite literally took my breath away.
 The stark beauty of the cliff, combined with the frigid temperatures, caught in my throat as I stepped off of the bus.
 Here I was, about as far north as you can go without leaving Europe, on a cliff 307 meters above the freezing waters of the Arctic Ocean.
-Epic didn’t even begin to describe the way it felt.
+Epic didn’t even begin to describe the way it felt and what a way to close off my one week in Norway.

 The Royal History Of The North Cape